fangxiongmao81-source/hhclaudecode/README.md

 ---

 ## What is this

-A clean, buildable fork of Anthropic's [Claude Code](https://docs.anthropic.com/en/docs/claude-code) CLI -- the terminal-native AI coding agent.
+Note: This is a personal mirror/fork of the original free-code project. (注：这是原项目的个人备份/分支版。) A clean, buildable fork of Anthropic's [Claude Code](https://docs.anthropic.com/en/docs/claude-code) CLI -- the terminal-native AI coding agent.
 The upstream source became publicly available on March 31, 2026 through a source map exposure in the npm distribution.

 This fork applies three categories of changes on top of that snapshot: